Sydney Youth Orchestra: Orchestras

 SYO is the top orchestra of the Sydney Youth Orchestras Inc family.
-Presenting multiple programs annually, The.SYO provides a pre-professional environment for young musicians to connect, create and champion orchestral music, with SYO alumni featured within all professional orchestras across Australia and worldwide.
 Largely comprising pre-professional players aged 18-25, many of Australia’s finest musicians have performed in this orchestra as they transition into the professional music industry.

 Alumni

 Since 1973, SYO has over 5,500 alumni.
-Many of them still take musical occupations, with some also taking business and corporate fields, including:
+Many of them still take musical occupations, with some also taking business and corporate fields.